ngchain/ngcore/README.md

 - Fast ignition
 - Almost no storage cost, or no cost(mem only)
 - With Humanizing account model, users can send tx with memorable short number
-- Absolutely safety ensure with vault model
+- Absolutely safety ensure with Sheet and Vault(Block) model
 - Powerful and scalable types of tx
 - Multi-language support on state(contract) vm(lua & javascript yet)
 - Pure go, support all common platforms
 - Libp2p(ipfs) powered p2p networking
 - Safe Account ecosystem
 - Available anonymous address for saving balance
-- Using the schnorr signature, allowing multisig when sending and receiving
+- Using the schnorr signature, allowing Multi-Sig when sending and receiving
 - ...

 ## Requirements